zziro/log_analysis/README.md

 Loading data:

+   By command line navigate go to the vagrant folder and clone the git 'log_analysis' project.

+   * fullstack-nanodegree-vm-master/vagrant$ git clone https://github.com/zziro/log_analysis

    Inside 'log_analysis' folder there is a .zip file named newsdata.zip, unzip that using:

    * unzip newsdata.zip

-   Then we will see the file newsdata.sql, copy and paste to the vagrant folder and execute the following command.
+   Then we you will see the file newsdata.sql, copy and paste to the vagrant folder and execute the following command.

    fullstack-nanodegree-vm-master/vagrant$ psql -d news -f newsdata.sql

    The commnads 'psql','-d','-f' stands for:
    * psql .- The PostgreSQL command line program
-   * -d .- Refers to the database to be connected ('news' database in our case)
+   * -d .- Refers to the database to be connected ('news' database on this case)
    * -f .-  Refers the file to be readed.

-   Running the above command ensure to be connected to the 'news' database and we will able to interact with the data content on it.
+   Running the above command ensure to be connected to the 'news' database and you will able to interact with the data content on it.

 Running 'Log_Analysis' project: